Previous Annual Meeting: November 3, 2019

 National Park Service Shared Beringian Heritage Program Grant: Traditional Knowledge of the Native People of Chukotka About Walrus

 Oak Foundation Grant - EWC Communications Infrastructure

-EWC is working with Strategies 360 to develop improved communications infrastructure to better serve and provide information to EWC communities, and to more effectively advocate for their subsistence needs.
-This will involve developing a newsletter, an updated website, and a more effective social media presence.
+EWC is in its final year of an Oak funded “EWC Stewardship, Collaboration & Communication” project that includes working with Strategies 360 to improve communications infrastructure and provide information to EWC communities.
+This work involves developing a newsletter template, an updated website, and a more effective social media presence.